 Or, she often wanted to take a drive to some place we'd never been.
 I can't count the number of enjoyable afternoons and overnights we had, in places I never would've gone without her.

-I don't remember the details of how we did it, or why we did it, but in San Francisco we forged press passes naming us as reporters for Zine World, and the passes worked – we gained free access to a big software convention at Mosconi Center.
-We spent a couple of hours surrounded by high-tech people, and interviewed two of them, but I'm pretty sure we didn't print anything about any of this in Zine World.
+I don't remember the details of how we did it, or why we did it, but in San Francisco we forged press passes naming us as reporters, and the passes worked – we gained free access to a big software convention at Mosconi Center.
+We spent a couple of hours surrounded by high-tech people, and interviewed two of them, but I'm pretty sure we didn't print anything about any of this in our zine.

 Even after she was in a wheelchair, Stephanie was still adventurous.
 She beat the heck out of that chair-on-wheels, and took it through sleet and snow and mud.
 We went places and did things while she was in the chair — not always the same things we'd done before the amputation, but "an adventure as often as possible" was always the rule.
 And she loved it when I would push her chair super-speedy.
 I remember an afternoon at the Milwaukee Zoo, when I ran down a slight hill as fast as I could, pushing her wheelchair, while she hollered happily and held her hands in the air like a kid on a rollercoaster.
 I'm pretty sure she was wearing her Wonder Woman t-shirt that day.